Excalibur (comics): X-Men: Die by the Sword

-Excalibur (vol. 4) 2019
+Excalibur (vol. 4): 2019

 Excalibur was relaunched as a part of Dawn of X in October 2019.
-The initial roster comprised includes Betsy Braddock as the new Captain Britain, Gambit, Rogue, Jubilee, Rictor and Apocalypse.
+The initial roster included Betsy Braddock as the new Captain Britain, Gambit, Rogue, Jubilee, Rictor and Apocalypse.

 Betsy Braddock, returned to her original body, has spent time reconnecting with her brother Captain Britain and his wife Meggan.
 Although she is excited to move to Krakoa, Betsy is hesitant to use the Psylocke codename and actively avoids Kwannon, whose body she had taken over for many years.
 Egg informs her that he and the rest of The Five have resurrected her brother Jamie although she is reluctant to let him back into her life.
 Apocalypse informs her that a new Krakoan gateway has appeared but it is being blocked from the other side.
 As the gate leads to Avalon, one of the kingdoms of Otherworld, he requests that she speak with Captain Britain and use his amulet to travel there and investigate.
 Betsy and Britain travel to Camelot and are confronted by Morgan le Fay, who is trying to work out why the gate has appeared as it is siphoning her magic.
 Believing it to be the fault of Earth's mages, she attacks Betsy, taking control of Captain Britain to do so though Betsy escapes using the amulet.
-On Krakoa, Apocalypse summons Rogue, Gambit and Jubilee, informing them of the situation and uses Rogue's powers to weaken the gate enough for it to be destroyed however, the resulting magical explosion encases her in a flower coffin.
+On Krakoa, Apocalypse summons Rogue, Gambit and Jubilee, informing them of the situation and uses Rogue's powers to weaken the gate enough for it to be destroyed.
+However, the resulting magical explosion encases her in a flower coffin.
 Betsy takes Rogue, Gambit and Jubilee to the older Excalibur lighthouse but finds that Morgan has burned it down.
 Rogue's flowers make her an extension of Krakoa and a new lighthouse made of plants is constructed, with Rogue as its light.
 Mages from Clan Akkaba, those misguidedly loyal to Apocalypse, attack the lighthouse but Excalibur fight them off.
 Despite the protests of the others, Apocalypse arrives and promises to protect Rogue while the others head to Camelot to rescue Captain Britain however, Morgan's forces are too powerful and they have to retreat, leading Betsy to take up the mantle of Captain Britain until she can free her brother.
 Apocalypse finds Rictor, who has lost control of his powers, and convinces him to come to Krakoa.